 What is Maviret?

 Maviret is a combination of two medicines, glecaprevir and pibrentasvir.
 It is used to treat chronic hepatitis C (hep C), a viral infection of the liver.
+Maviret aims to clear the hepatitis C virus from your body.
 It works against all genotypes of hepatitis C virus.

 Maviret will not prevent you from getting hep C in the future.
 You should take precautions to avoid re-infection.

 Maviret is only available from some pharmacies.
 Find your nearest pharmacy.
 After your doctor has written your prescription, take it to one of these pharmacies.
 The pharmacist will order your Maviret and contact you when it’s ready to pick up (this may take a few days).
 You will usually get a 1-month supply of Maviret each time you visit until you finish your treatment.
 You will not have to pay pharmacy fees when you collect your Maviret each month.
 If you are unable to get to one of the pharmacies on the list, talk to your doctor or nurse about other options.

 - The dose of Maviret is 3 tablets once daily.